 Domestic violence is a pattern of behavior that includes the use of threats of violence and intimidation for the purpose of gaining power and control over another person.
 Domestic violence can happen to anyone in any community regardless of race, education level, religion, gender, etc.

-Gilbert PD’s Family Violence Unit (FVU) consists of four detectives, a sergeant and two victim advocates.
+Gilbert PD’s Family Violence Unit (FVU) consists of four detectives, a sergeant, and two victim advocates.
 The FVU investigates Domestic Violence related crimes, including assault, aggravated assault, trespass, harassment, sexual assault, and disorderly conduct.
 Detectives in this unit attend and receive extensive training in forensic interviewing and strangulation investigation, to better serve the unique dynamics of family violence.
-Our victim advocates work hand in hand with our detectives and Gilbert’s Youth and Adult Resources in helping victims of crime through advocacy, education, collaborating with community partners to offer resources, explaining and assisting victims with navigating the criminal justice process, and promoting justice.
+Our victim advocates work hand in hand with our detectives and Gilbert’s Youth and Adult Resources in helping victims of crime through advocacy, education, collaborating with community partners to offer resources, explaining and assisting victims with navigating the criminal justice process and promoting justice.

 Using the Domestic Violence dashboard, the Gilbert Police Department can assess the